abc8747/isqx/docs/design.md

   ISO 80000 permits this, but it might be physically questionable in some contexts (e.g. `force in the x direction` + `force in the y direction`)

-`isq` provides the necessary expressiveness to build a smart static analyzer.
+`isqx` provides the necessary expressiveness to build a smart static analyzer.
 If one is built, it should learn from the success of gradual typing systems like mypy and offer configurable strictness levels.

-### Why are details stored in a separate `isq.details` module?
+### Why are details stored in a separate `isqx.details` module?

 Some quantity kinds are defined in terms of quantity kinds that are defined later.
-For example, [action][isq.ACTION] [ISO 80000-3] is defined in terms of [work][isq.WORK] [ISO 80000-5].
+For example, [action][isqx.ACTION] [ISO 80000-3] is defined in terms of [work][isqx.WORK] [ISO 80000-5].
 We can either:

-- couple details with the [`isq.QtyKind`][] and forward-reference with strings
+- couple details with the [`isqx.QtyKind`][] and forward-reference with strings
-- define all [`isq.QtyKind`][]s first and define definitions separately.
+- define all [`isqx.QtyKind`][]s first and define definitions separately.

 The latter is adopted because:

 1. LSP support is far better: enables go-to-definition interactions. refactoring will be far easier.
-2. Our [mkdocs plugin][isq.mkdocs.plugin] will be able to easily build cross-references
+2. Our [mkdocs plugin][isqx.mkdocs.plugin] will be able to easily build cross-references
 3. Extensibility: downstream users can easily append their own domain-specific definitions.
-4. Performance: avoids loading non-critical information on `import isq`.
+4. Performance: avoids loading non-critical information on `import isqx`.
 5. `USD <-> HKD` is not fixed

-Similarly, the [formatting][isq.Expr] of expressions are decoupled from their definitions for the same reason.
+Similarly, the [formatting][isqx.Expr] of expressions are decoupled from their definitions for the same reason.
 Users might want to maintain their own set of symbols/locales and we don't want downstream users to have to monkeypatch classes.

 ### How can I parse units from a string?

-`isq` does not come with a built-in parser because there are endless variety of
+`isqx` does not come with a built-in parser because there are endless variety of
 formats:

 - plain text